Maxeon Solar Technologies Anno - GuruFocus.com

 PR Newswire

-SINGAPORE, May 16, 2023 /PRNewswire/ -- Maxeon Solar Technologies, Ltd. ("Maxeon") (NASDAQ:MAXN) today announced the launch of an underwritten public offering of an aggregate of 6,800,000 ordinary shares.
-Maxeon is offering 5,100,000 ordinary shares (the "Company Offering"), and an affiliate of TotalEnergies SE ("TotalEnergies"), which currently holds approximately 24.2% of Maxeon's outstanding ordinary shares, is offering 1,700,000 ordinary shares of Maxeon (the "TotalEnergies Offering" and, together with the Company Offering, the "Offering").
-TotalEnergies also intends to grant the underwriters an option, exercisable for 30 days after the date of the final prospectus supplement, to purchase additional ordinary shares in an amount equal to up to 15% of the ordinary shares offered in the Offering on the same terms and conditions.
+SINGAPORE, May 17, 2023 /PRNewswire/ -- Maxeon Solar Technologies, Ltd. ("Maxeon") (NASDAQ: MAXN) today announced the pricing of an underwritten public offering of an aggregate of 7,490,000 ordinary shares, including 5,620,000 ordinary shares offered by Maxeon (the "Company Offering") and 1,870,000 ordinary shares offered by an affiliate of TotalEnergies SE ("TotalEnergies") (the "TotalEnergies Offering" and, together with the Company Offering, the "Offering"), each at a price of $28.00 per share.
+The Offering was upsized from the previously announced offering size of an aggregate of 6,800,000 ordinary shares, which included 5,100,000 ordinary shares offered by the Company and 1,700,000 ordinary shares offered by TotalEnergies.
+TotalEnergies also granted the underwriters a 30-day option to purchase up to an additional 1,123,500 ordinary shares in the public offering on the same terms and conditions.
+Maxeon expects to receive gross proceeds from the Company Offering of approximately $157.4 million, which is prior to underwriting discounts and commissions and estimated offering expenses.
+Maxeon will not receive any proceeds from the TotalEnergies Offering.
+The Offering is expected to close on May 19, 2023, subject to customary closing conditions.

-In addition, pursuant to a share purchase agreement, dated May 16, 2023, with an affiliate of TCL Zhonghuan Renewable Energy Technology Co., Ltd. ("TZE SG") that currently holds approximately 23.7% of Maxeon's outstanding ordinary shares, Maxeon has agreed to sell to TZE SG, in a private placement exempt from the registration requirements of the Securities Act of 1933, and at a sale price equal to the price to the public in the Offering, $42.0 million of ordinary shares (the "TZE Private Placement").
+In addition, pursuant to a share purchase agreement, dated May 16, 2023, with an affiliate of TCL Zhonghuan Renewable Energy Technology Co., Ltd. ("TZE SG") that currently holds approximately 23.7% of Maxeon's outstanding ordinary shares, Maxeon has agreed to sell to TZE SG, in a private placement exempt from the registration requirements of the Securities Act of 1933, and at a sale price equal to the price to the public in the Offering, 1,500,000 ordinary shares of Maxeon (the "TZE Private Placement"), for a total investment of $42.0 million.
 It is anticipated that, as a result of the TZE Private Placement, the Offering will not materially dilute TZE SG's current level of equity ownership or alter its governance rights in Maxeon.
-Completion of the TZE Private Placement is contingent on completion of the Company Offering; however, the Offering is not contingent on the completion of the TZE Private Placement.

 BofA Securities and Morgan Stanley are serving as joint book-running managers and as representatives of the underwriters for the Offering.
 The Offering is being made pursuant to an effective registration statement on Form F-3 (File No. 333-271971) filed with the Securities and Exchange Commission (the "SEC").
 The offering will be made only by means of the prospectus contained in the registration statement and the related prospectus supplement.
 You may access these documents for free by visiting the SEC's website at www.sec.gov.
 Alternatively, any underwriter or any dealer participating in the offering will arrange to send you the prospectus and the related prospectus supplement if you request it from BofA Securities, NC1-022-02-25, 201 North Tryon, Charlotte, NC 28255, Attention: Prospectus Department, calling 800/294-1322 or emailing [email protected] or by contacting Morgan Stanley & Co.
 LLC, Attention: Prospectus Department, 180 Varick Street, Second Floor, New York, New York 10014.